muyangshi/GEV_ScaleMixture/notebook.md

     ```

 - Plotting/aesthetics:
-  - [ ] Place UB above LB in legend
+  - [x] Place UB above LB in legend
+    - `tab:red` solid line represent theoretical limit
+    - `tab:orange` dashed line represent UB
+    - `tab:blue` dotted line represent LB
-  - [ ] the circle may not be necessary
+  - [x] the circle may not be necessary
-  - [ ] different colors and linestyle for the UB and LB
+  - [x] different colors and linestyle for the UB and LB
-  - [ ] thicker lines for the lines drawn first (if overlapping)
+  - [x] thicker lines for the lines drawn first (if overlapping)
   - [ ] if $\chi$ is not smooth, use smoothing splines to smooth it